glyphine/LOBATON-HCI-portfolio/USER_MANUAL.md

 ## ADDITIONAL INFORMATION

+* Assets - This section includes major assets such as the team logo and the StudyMatch logo itself, which are key elements representing our project's identity and branding.

 * Part 1 - This section includes the major assets of both the team and the app itself, primarily featuring the main logos.
 It also contains the presentation and proposal of the app.

 * Part 2 - This section features a single document outlining the design proposals for the app.
 It covers the app's visual design, base assets, alternative designs, wireframes, and scenarios that highlight the app's usefulness.